routegy/routegy-docs/app/docs/how-to/capture-it-requests.md

     - Something else
 additional_comment:
   type: textarea
-  placeholder: Provide any additional information here to help us
+  placeholder: Provide any additional information here to help us help you
   title: Something else or other details?
 ```